Back

 • A government-issued or school-issued photo ID if they don’t attend the school where they’re taking the exam.

-• Electronic equipment of any kind: phones, smartwatches, or wearable technology of any kind, laptops, tablet computers, Bluetooth devices, portable listening or recording devices, cameras or photographic equipment, devices that can access the internet, separate timers of any type, and any other electronic or communication devices.
+• Electronic equipment of any kind (except approved devices being used for the exam).
+Prohibited electronic equipment includes: phones, smartwatches, smart glasses or wearable technology of any kind, laptops, tablet computers, Bluetooth devices**, portable listening or recording devices, cameras or other photographic equipment, devices that can access the internet, separate timers of any type, and any other electronic or communication devices.

-• Books, compasses, correction fluid, dictionaries, highlighters, or notes.
+• Books, notebooks, compasses, correction fluid, dictionaries, highlighters, or notes.

 • Mechanical pencils, No. 3 pencils, or colored pencils.

-• Rulers or straightedges (these are allowed only for AP Physics Exams).
+• Rulers or straightedges (these are allowed only for Physics exams).

 • Protractors.